OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 .. built_in_by_default::

-This driver is capable of translating (reading and writing) structured vectors of point, arc (*linestrings*), and polygon types from MiraMon.
+This driver is capable of translating (reading and writing) structured vectors of point, arc (*linestrings*), and polygon types from MiraMon formats.
 Structured vectors is the binary format of MiraMon for vector layer data, linked to one or more database tables, with or without topology and with reach metadata.
-More information about the structured MiraMon vector format is available `on the public specifications <https://www.miramon.cat/new_note/usa/notes/FormatFitxersTopologicsMiraMon.pdf>`__.
+More information about the structured MiraMon vector format is available `on the public specification <https://www.miramon.cat/new_note/usa/notes/FormatFitxersTopologicsMiraMon.pdf>`__.

-It's important to keep in mind that a MiraMon vector layer is composed by several files as follows:
+It is important to keep in mind that a MiraMon vector layer is composed by several files as follows:

 Previous note: *FileName* is, in the following explanations, the first part of the name of the layer file.

-- **Point layers**: These layers contain *point* type features.
+- **Point layers**: These layers contain *point* type features ) which are described by a single coordinate (x,y) or (x, y, z).
 Each layer is composed by 3 files:

     - *FileName.pnt* file: Contains the graphic database with the coordinates that define the point vector features.